-Brough Relief Road connects the east side of Brough with the Brough South Development and will eventually be extended to join the development to Skillings Lane in the town centre.
+Brough Relief Road connects the east side of Brough with the Brough South Development as well as joining the development to Skillings Lane in the town centre.

-It is being funded by the Brough South Consortium and Homes England, and work is being carried out by East Riding of Yorkshire Council and Network Rail.
+It has funded by the Brough South Consortium and Homes England, and work was being carried out by East Riding of Yorkshire Council and Network Rail.

 The worked was carried by local civil engineering specialist, C.R.
 Reynolds Ltd, and won second place in the £5m and over category of the Institute of Civil Engineers (ICE) Yorkshire and Humber awards 2018.

 The project also won a Certificate of Excellence award at the same ceremony, recognising the quality of design and workmanship that has gone into the scheme.

 The road will ease town-centre congestion by linking Skillings Lane with Moor Road, meaning traffic will no longer be confined to the current town centre route.

 As well as delivering the Brough South Relief Road, the Brough Consortium is also funding and delivering improvements to the A63 Brough/Elloughton/Welton junction as part of the Brough South Development.